-In 2017, the Building Community initiative, in partnership with Charter/Spectrum and Rebuilding Together, has linked law enforcement officers to their communities in Charlotte, NC; Columbus, OH; and Metropolian St. Louis, MO; Stamford, CT; Cincinnati, OH; Ferguson, MO; Tampa, FL; and Ft.
+In 2017, the Building Community initiative, in partnership with Charter/Spectrum and Rebuilding Together, linked law enforcement officers to their communities in Charlotte, NC; Columbus, OH; and Metropolian St. Louis, MO; Stamford, CT; Cincinnati, OH; Ferguson, MO; and Tampa, FL.
+In addition, a generous grant from the Stacey Foundation allowed us to partner with Rebuilding Together, Broward in our Building Community Ft.
 Lauderdale, FL.

 Here is a brief video of the April, 2017, event in Charlotte, NC, in which the Charlotte Mecklenburg Police Chief, Kerr Putney, played an active role.